-Beginning on January 1, 1997, nine geographic areas of the state received renaissance zone designations: the Benton Harbor/St. Joseph/Benton Township area, Detroit, Flint, the Gogebic/Ontonagon/Houghton Counties area, Grand Rapids, Lansing, Manistee County, the Montcalm/Gratiot Counties area, and Saginaw.
-In addition, the former Warren Tank Arsenal and the former Wurtsmith Air Force Base received designations.
+Beginning on January 1, 1997, nine geographic areas of the state received renaissance zone designations: the Benton Harbor/St. Joseph/Benton Township area, Detroit, Flint, the Gogebic/Ontonagon/Houghton Counties area, Grand Rapids, Lansing, Manistee County, the Montcalm/Gratiot Counties area, and In addition, the former Warren Tank Saginaw.
+Arsenal and the former Wurtsmith Air Force Base received designations.
 The deadline for applications under the renaissance zone program expired on December 31, 1996.
 However, the Michigan Economic Development Corporation (MEDC) proposes to allow a "second round" of renaissance zones.
 Under the MEDC proposal, new renaissance zones would be designated and present renaissance zones would be allowed to expand.

-THE CONTENT OF THE BILL:
+THE CONTENT OF THE BILLS:

 Currently, under the Michigan Renaissance Zone Act (MCL 125.2681 et al.), a qualified local governmental unit (defined under the act to mean either a county, or a city, village, or township that contains an eligible distressed area, as defined under the State Housing Development Authority Act (MCL 125.1411), may apply to the Renaissance Zone Review Board to have a geographic area within its boundaries designated as a renaissance zone.
 Applications are reviewed by the review board, which then makes recommendations to the state administrative board for approval, based on certain criteria.
-House Bill 4733 would amend the act to provide the following:
+House Bill 4733 and Senate Bill 625, which are tie-barred to each other, would amend the act to provide the following:

-- Permit nine new renaissance zones to be designated until December 31, 2002. - Allow a local governmental unit to modify the boundaries of certain renaissance zones. - Permit additional "distinct geographic areas" (commonly referred to as "sub-zones") to be designated in existing renaissance zones, which, in most cases, would receive renaissance zone status for 15 years. - Allow a local governmental unit to designate up to four "distinct geographic areas," or sub-zones, in each renaissance zone, with no minimum size requirements. - Specify that the designation of renaissance zone status would be effective on January 1st of the year following designation, and for the purpose of tax exemptions would take effect December 31st in the year of the designation. - Replace the current membership of the Renaissance Zone Review Board with the board of the Michigan Strategic Fund.
+- Permit the state administrative board to designate up to nine new renaissance zones before December 31, 2002. - Permit the board of the Michigan Strategic Fund to designate an additional five zones. - Allow a local governmental unit to modify the boundaries of certain renaissance zones. - Permit additional "distinct geographic areas" (commonly referred to as "sub-zones") to be designated in existing renaissance zones, which, in most cases, would receive renaissance zone status for 15 years. - Allow a local governmental unit to designate up to four "distinct geographic areas," or sub-zones, in each renaissance zone, with no minimum size requirements.

+- Specify that the designation of renaissance zone status would be effective on January 1st of the year following designation, and for the purpose of tax exemptions would take effect December 31st in the year of the designation. - Replace the current membership of the Renaissance Zone Review Board with the board of the Michigan Strategic Fund.